karinakozarova/Ruby_training/README.md

 Instructions
 The .floor method rounds a float (a number with a decimal) down to the nearest integer.
 Write a proc called round_down that will do this rounding (we've added the code to pass it to floats.collect).

+## Why bother saving our blocks as procs?
+There are two main advantages:

+Procs are full-fledged objects, so they have all the powers and abilities of objects.
+(Blocks do not.)
+Unlike blocks, procs can be called over and over without rewriting them.
+This prevents you from having to retype the contents of your block every time you need to execute a particular bit of code.